LLNL/Sina/python/docs/source/schema_best_practices.rst

 A full copy of each record is kept by Sina in order to preserve any non-queryable data.
-If you're generating a document per record, you can generally ingest and then dump the file, useful for saving on inodes.
+If you're generating a document per record, you can generally ingest and then delete the file, useful for saving on inodes.

 Record